mahesh-panchal/test_nfcore_workflow_chain/README.md

 Aim: Chain together nf-core Fetchngs and Rnaseq into a single workflow that allows updates to be pulled from source repos.

+Disclaimer: Prototype for learning how to chain together nf-core workflows.
+Output is not tested for accuracy.
+Bugs are likely.
 ## Setup

 ```bash